10 reasons to go on a Great Ride

 6 Eat & drink your way around

 The beauty of burning all those calories, of course, is guilt-free enjoyment of delicious food and drink.
 Scoff juicy, seasonal fruit from a roadside stall, or savour a scoop of freshly churned gelato.
 Sample beer from countless craft breweries, or go wine-tasting around the country’s top terroir.
 Indulge in heavenly home-baking in countryside cafes, or head to urban eateries to dine on refined cuisine featuring prime local ingredients.
-If you’re looking for a fantastic food tour, you’ll find one here.
+If you’re looking for fantastic food tours, you’re in luck!

 7 Take it easy